KarolinaDziewierz/Technical-writing-samples/list-of-help-centre-resources.md

 > **Note for Recruiter:**
 > I own the end-to-end process of creating and managing the Equativ knowledge base and help center.
 Below are selected articles and resources from my work.
-At present, I manage the Equativ content, and in the past, I managed the Caspio content.
+At present, I manage the Equativ content, and in the past, I managed the Superside and Caspio content.

 <h1>Knowledge Base References</h1>